OfficeDev/Office-Add-in-samples/Samples/word-import-template/README.md

 1. [Try out the sample!](#try-it-out)

-## Make it yours -- TODO: Update
+## Make it yours

 The following are a few suggestions for how you could tailor this to your scenario.

 - Include [single sign-on (SSO)](https://learn.microsoft.com/office/dev/add-ins/develop/sso-in-office-add-ins) to support managing sessions and persisting settings for the user.
-- Update the citation style used to display the references in the endnotes, or allow the user to choose the style.
+- Provide personalized or company-approved templates for users to access.
-- Use [footnotes](https://learn.microsoft.com/javascript/api/word/word.range#word-word-range-insertfootnote-member(1)) instead of endnotes, or allow the user to choose.
+- Enable users to personalize templates and save to shared location.

 ## Related content